Crib bumper ban: Products blamed in baby deaths can no longer be sold

 Infants’ noses and mouths can be covered by a bumper or stuck between the bumper and a crib mattress, which can cause babies to suffocate.
 According to the U.S. Consumer Product Safety Commission, there were 113 baby deaths involving crib bumpers from 1990 through March 2019.

-More than 100 infants have died in inclined sleepers, according to CPSC.
+More than 100 infants have died in inclined sleepers, according to the CPSC.

-Ohio U.S. Senator Rob Portman was one of the sponsors of the bipartisan bill.
+Ohio U.S. Sen. Rob Portman was one of the sponsors of the bipartisan bill.

 Portman and Illinois Sen. Tammy Duckworth introduced the legislation in April 2021.